arewhyaeenn/COMP_150_LAB_6_CLASSES_CONSTRUCTION_OBJECTS/README.md

 ## Task 4

 In this task, you will complete the provided [BookShelf.java](./Books/BookShelf.java) by filling out the constructor and the incomplete methods.
+The `BookShelf` class will create and maintain a 2D array of `Book`s.
 Once you've completed the `add` method, try running the provided [BookShelfClient.java](./Books/BookShelfClient.java); the results should look something like this:

  ```
  -------------------------------------------------------------------------------------